 Inside their dugout, Powell Vols (from closest to farthest) Blake Antone, Corbin Wolfenbarger, Brody Hutchison, Brody Spradlen and Kyndal Rhodes wait for their turn to bat.
 All access at teeball game focuses on Powell Vols Powell Vols teeball player Denver Schafer and his family were dining out at the same restaurant I was.
-That was my first connection with the Vols' tee-ball Denver still had on his uniform after a game and two younger sisters, maybe 3 years old, also were wearing the Orange and Black Vols' T-shirt tops.
-They looked so cute, I thought shooting one of their games might make a good photo feature for The Knoxville Park on May 12.
-Randy Duckett, in his 17th season as director of the park, gave me permission to go inside the fence and on the field to take pictures of the game between the Powell Vols my version of ESPN All ster.
+That was my first connection with the Vols' tee-ball team.
+Denver still had on his uniform after a game and two younger sisters, maybe 3 years old, also were wearing the Orange and Black Vols' T-shirt tops.
+They looked so cute, I thought shooting one of their games might make a good photo feature for The Knoxville Focus.